 - They follow too many people.
 There is a good chance that if someone following you also follows a lot of other accounts, your tweets will wash away from their timeline in seconds.
 The more accounts you follow, the less value you get from each one.

 - They don’t use Twitter often enough.
 Not everyone is plugged into Twitter all of the time so if you tweet something while one of your followers is away from Twitter, they are unlikely to see it as their timeline will move on.

 Since taking the plunge, my own engagement has increased.
 I now miss a lot less due to following fewer people.
 Although previously I used to filter my timeline only to show those that I cared about, this added an extra level of inconsistency to the stream and clearly meant I missed a fair bit.
 Some of those that I followed on the new account said they felt a stronger bond with me because I was following fewer people.

 My own influence

-You would think that by being followed by less people, in many cases people with less followers themselves would mean that I have less influence.
-According to various “industry standard” influence measurement tools such as Klout and Twitter Grader this appears to be the case but this is where I can say I have first hand experience that shows the contrary.
-I get no less clickthroughs on any links I post and I get no less hits on any blog posts I write.
+You would think that by being followed by fewer people, in many cases people with fewer followers themselves would mean that I have less influence.
+According to various “industry standard” influence measurement tools such as Klout and Twitter Grader, this appears to be the case but this is where I can say I have first-hand experience that shows the contrary.
+I get no fewer clickthroughs on any links I post and I get no fewer hits on any blog posts I write.
 I can safely say that my own influence has hardly changed at all.
 The “industry standard” tools are wrong.

 What about the stragglers?